agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 10 mins.

+---

-If things are going so well, why would we start working on a completely different form of development economics?
-It seems like the best course would be to broaden and accelerate this process globally, and replicate previous successes.
-Moreover, the failures that do exist seem to make the case for improving our knowledge of growth and the likelihood of policy success.
+> If things are going so well, why would we start working on a
+> completely different form of development economics?
+It seems like the
+> best course would be to broaden and accelerate this process globally,
+> and replicate previous successes.
+Moreover, the failures that do exist
+> seem to make the case for improving our knowledge of growth and the
+> likelihood of policy success.
 (We discuss this in more detail below).

-**Claim**: It is not a good idea to work on something completely different form of development economics, when things are going so well.
+**Claim**: It is not a good idea to work on a completely different form development economics, when things are going so well.

-Very hard don't know where to start what do they mean by the current form of dev eco anyways.

-**failed**
+**Note**: Not sure how to test "not a good idea" with current evidence base.

+**Failed**

-**time**: 20 mins
+**time**: 20 mins ("Failed")

-**re-write Claim**: Things are going so well with the current form of dev eco
+**re-write Claim**: Things are going so well with the current form of dev econ.

-**re-write Claim**: Most countries with positive growth have grown 2x richer atleast since 1950 and some even 30x richer.
+**re-write Claim**: Most countries with positive growth since 1950 have grown 2x richer atleast.

 **Example-sub**: